gallenszl/CFNet/README.md

     pages     = {13906-13915}
 }
 ```
 # Acknowledgements

 Thanks to the excellent work GWCNet, Deeppruner, and Cascadestereo.
-Our work is inspired by these work and part of codes in `models` are migrated from [GWCNet](https://github.com/xy-guo/GwcNet), [DeepPruner](https://github.com/uber-research/DeepPruner/).
+Our work is inspired by these work and part of codes are migrated from [GWCNet](https://github.com/xy-guo/GwcNet), [DeepPruner](https://github.com/uber-research/DeepPruner/).